Learning One Representation to Optimize All Rewards: Experiments

 \subsection{Embedding Visualizations}

 We visualize the learned FB state embeddings for Continuous Maze by projecting them into 2-dimensional space using t-SNE~\cite{van2008visualizing} in Fig.~\ref{figure: t-sne}.
 For the forward embeddings, we set $z=0$ corresponding to the uniform policy.
 We can see that FB partitions states according to the topology induced by the dynamics: states on opposite sides of walls are separated in the representation space and states on the same side lie together.
+Appendix~\ref{sec:setup} includes embedding visualizations for different $z$ and for Discrete Maze and Ms.\ Pacman.